Assaults In Denver And Colorado

 Denver Assault Defense Attorneys, Arapahoe County Assault Defense

 Assault charges in Denver and Arapahoe County can range from a misdemeanor charge to a felony charge.
-When pushing, shoving, slapping and hitting are involved, you are usually facing a misdemeanor.
+When pushing, shoving, slapping, or hitting are involved, you’re usually facing a misdemeanor.
 If a person is seriously injured, such as with scaring, a broken or fractured bone, or a broken tooth, it will be charged as a felony.
 When a gun, knife, weapon or any other firearm is involved, it will be charged as a felony.
-Good people like you can face mandatory prison, and need an assault defense lawyer with a passion to save your future.
+Good people like you can face mandatory prison, and need an assault defense lawyer passionate about protecting your future.

 Police Officer Assault In Jefferson County = Mandatory Prison Time